This feature requires Author user level or higher and is part of paid features.

 - In order for inspections to run properly, disable customization on the Setup step of the Campaign Builder.

 - Inbox Inspections are run by Litmus.

 The Inbox Inspector can be run in two ways: an existing campaign can be tested before sending, or an inspection-only campaign can be created solely for testing purposes.

-- When you're finished creating the campaign, navigate to the Confirm step of the Campaign Builder.
+- Navigate to the Confirm step of the Campaign Builder.

-Preview and Test in the top right of the screen, and select
+Preview and Test drop-down menu in the upper-right corner, and choose